 Abstract: From the perspective of a consideration of the few female-fronted Britpop groups, the Britpop genre of music, and its moment of popularity in the mid-1990s, created spaces for more compelling articulations of existential matters than were to be found in standard Britpop fare.
 And those articulations, this article argues, are most appropriately read as arising from a moment of feminist thought in transition: a premature “victory”, termed postfeminism, in which the struggles of Second Wave feminists could be seen to have delivered equality.
 And this results in an encroaching and contested sense of an entry into maturity, and a loss of youth.
 The groups examined in this article – Elastica, Echobelly and particularly Sleeper – articulate something of the lived condition of postfeminism, and a sense of its concerns and uncertainties (emotional, ethical, existential) in this shortlived period.

-Monograph, for publication in 2019/20: Some Views for Sale: British Pornography on Film in the 1970s and Beyond
+Monograph, for publication in 2020: Some Views for Sale: British Pornography on Film during the Permissive Age.

 Special journal issue: The BBFC “X” Rating in the 1960s.
 Co-edited with Christopher Weedman (Middle Tennessee State University).
 For publication in 2021.